Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Should I go to altitude before my trek to acclimatise?

-Spending a few days in Kathmandu (1,400m) before your trek doesn’t provide meaningful acclimatisation for EBC.
+Spending a few days in Kathmandu (1,400m) before your trek does not provide meaningful acclimatisation for EBC.
 The difference between 1,400m and 5,000m is too large.
 What it does do is help with jet lag and gives you time to sort gear and logistics.
 Acclimatisation happens on the trail through the paced itinerary.

 Planning a trek and want to know more about how we handle altitude safety on your specific route?